 Meet up with (adult) friends

-It’s likely that, over the past few weeks, the only adults you’ve seen have been parents of your children’s friends when they’ve done drop offs and pickups.
-Get some much-needed grown up time in and pencil in a coffee catch-up with some friends your own age – it’s a great way to dish on the school holidays that were, and get excited about the downhill slide to the silly season.
+Get some much-needed grown up time in and pencil in a coffee catch-up with some friends your own age – it’s a great way to dish on the iso that was, and get excited about the downhill slide to the silly season.
 Plus, social interaction is vital to our health – not only does it improve our mental and emotional stability, it also helps our physical health.
 Have lunch with a colleague away from your desk, catch up for a coffee with a friend or have a barbeque at the park with your family when you can.

 Hit the movies

-And we’re not talking about a kids’ movie – you’ve no doubt seen enough of them these school holidays.
+And we’re not talking about a kids’ movie – you’ve no doubt seen enough of them while you’ve been stuck at home with your kids.
 We’re talking about a movie that’s actually made for grown ups, with jokes and storylines that people over the age of 18 will understand.
-The timing couldn’t be more perfect, either – ‘Hustlers’ is just about to hit cinemas (jot down October 10 in your diary), ‘IT: Chapter Two’ is still on and ‘Once Upon a Time in Hollywood’ closes soon.
+The timing couldn’t be more perfect, either – thanks to the indefinite pause on Hollywood blockbusters, your favourite streaming services and cable platforms like Netflix, Stan and Foxtel, and even local cinemas like Event have been revisiting the greats.

 Take a minute